UNESCO/Keizo Obuchi Research Fellowships Programme 2019 (Up to US$10,000)

 - Peaceful Conflicts Resolution

-- Study arrangements: Research must be carried out under the auspices of an academic supervisor in a host institution
+- The selected Fellow must carry out the research under the auspices of an academic supervisor in a host institution.
+Confirmation of acceptance from the academic supervisor is imperative;

 All applications must be submitted with the required documentation on the UNESCO Fellowship Application Form.
 Each Member State may nominate a maximum of two (2) candidates.
 It is the National Commission’s responsibility to select the two candidates whose applications it wishes to submit to UNESCO.